Whats the best type of pop-up sprinkler?

 • Use a high amount of water to operate

 These are the types of sprinklers that come to mind for most people when they think of pop-ups.
 They’ll get the job done and do it for less money.
 There are some compromises, though.
 Because of their short throw, you’ll use more of them.
 They aren’t as versatile in how you adjust them, either.
-While you can adjust the radius with some brands, there is only limited function to adjust the arc (how far they throw).
+While you can adjust the radius with some brands, there is limited function to adjust the arc (how far they throw).
 This can lead to overspray into areas where you don’t want water.
-The biggest issue is that they use more water—significantly more, which can result in more watering zones and more water wastage.
+The biggest limitation is that they use more water—significantly more, which can result in more watering zones and more water wastage.

 Stream rotor

-• Range in price from $12 to $16 ea
+• Range in price from $11 to $17 ea

-• Sprays water in rotating streams or fingers
+• Spray's water in rotating streams or fingers

 • Can spray from 2.5 to 8 metres